libriscv/libriscv/README.md

 The `full` example project uses the Linux-configured cross compiler and will expect you to implement quite a few system calls just to get into `int main()`.
 In addition, you will have to setup argv, env and the aux-vector.
 There is a helper method to do this in the src folder.
 If you want to implement threads to really get to all the fun stuff (like the coming C++20 coroutines), then this is where you can do that, as newlib simply won't enable threads.

 And finally, the `micro` project implements the absolutely minimal freestanding RV32GC C/C++ environment.
-You don't have any heap, so no new/delete.
-And you can't printf values because you don't have a C standard library, so you can only write constant strings using the write system call.
-Still, the stripped binary is only 712 bytes, and will execute only 77 instructions running the whole program!
+You won't have a heap implementation, so no new/delete.
+And you can't printf values because you don't have a C standard library, so you can only write strings and buffers using the write system call.
+Still, the stripped binary is only 784 bytes, and will execute only ~120 instructions running the whole program!
+The `micro` project actually initializes zero-initialized memory, calls global constructors and passes program arguments to main.

 ## Instruction set support

 The emulator currently supports RV32IMAC, however the foundation is laid for RV64IM.
-The F and D-extensions are halfway supported (32- and 64-bit floating point instructions).
+The F and D-extensions are mostly supported (32- and 64-bit floating point instructions).

+There is no support for the E- and Q-extensions.

 ## Usage